STEPHEN KIMBER, a Professor of Journalism at the University of King’s College in Halifax, is an award-winning writer, editor and broadcaster.

 - Net Profits (Nimbus, 1990).

-Since 1983, he has taught journalism fulltime at the University of King's College, where he specializes in creative nonfiction writing, newspaper reporting and editing and online journalism.
-From 1996-2003 and in 2007-08 and 2013-14, he served as Director of the School of Journalism.
-In 1998-99, he was selected as a Research Fellow with the Poynter Institute for Media Studies in St. Petersburg, Florida.
+Since 1983, he has taught journalism fulltime at the University of King’s College, where he specializes in creative nonfiction writing, newspaper reporting and editing and online journalism.
+From 1996-2003, in 2007-08 and 2013-14, he served as Director of the School of Journalism.
+In 1998-99, he was concurrently a Research Fellow with the Poynter Institute for Media Studies in St. Petersburg, Florida.
+In 2013, he co-founded King’s Master of Fine Arts in Creative Nonfiction degree program.

 He holds a Masters in Fine Arts in Creative Nonfiction degree from Goucher College in Baltimore, MD.